arinco-crew-community/four-tips-securing-serverless/initial.md

 - Using Azure Key Vault allows you to centralise the storage of your secrets.
 Reducing the chance that they are leaked.
 - Access to Key Vault requires authentication and authorization before a user (or application) can access.
-- By integrating with Azure Monitor.
+- When integrating with Azure Monitor.
 Monitoring can be enabled to log who is accessing your Key Vault and when.

 ## Tip 4 - Deploy Private Endpoints for your Azure resources